AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

                     |___./...
 ```

-if you want to preview live the changes you make on the mkdocs pages, you can run the command
+if you want to preview live the changes you make on the mkdocs pages, then you can serve them by running the command:
 >```
 >   - $ python mkdocs serve
 >```